tripathi-gaurav/teen-patti-concept/README.md

 ### Stretch Goals

+**Number of players:** While the game can be played with two players, the intent is to allow up to 8 players per table.

 **Increase interactivity:** Increase the interaction between users apart from chats.
 Maybe the ability to gift *items* to other users on the table?
+Selecting an avatar while joining a table is another interesting functionality that we want to add.

-**Incorporate security tests:** Have Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST).
+**Incorporate security tests:** We intend to ensure security in our software and therefore, intend to have Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST).

-**Number of players:** Objective is to allow up to 8 players on a table.

 **Variations of Teen-Patti:** Have different tables running different variations of Teen- Patti, namely, *Best-of-four* and *Community*.